wdcunha/angular-portfolio/README.md

 Timestamp gave some trouble to be shown, so searching for datepipe solution I found some posts about [firebase timestamp at stackoverflow](https://stackoverflow.com/questions/50770723/how-to-convert-the-firebase-timestamp-using-angular-date-pipe/50882402) and the solution was to put timestamp format at the model and use `toDate` in the field at the [policy component](src/app/components/policy/policy.component.html) with datepipe.

 Glyphicon is not supported from Bootstrap 4 on.
 So installing the [ng-bootstrap-icons](https://github.com/biutas/ng-bootstrap-icons#readme) was a solution.
-It could be font awesome or even angular material, but for this project I decided to keep it simple and focus in firebase methods and operations.
+It could be font awesome or even angular material, but for this project I decided to keep it simple and focus in firebase methods and Angular operations.

 A problem to add policy to firebase happened and the solution that worked was to parse to JSON (stringfy) firstly before calling the add method: `const jsonPol = JSON.parse(JSON.stringify(policy));`.
 Another question was to use Timestamp, because the format that is created in the Firebase natively, it works well, but when saving (adding) it to Firebase, I couldn't adjust to the same format, so after it was a problem to read because it wasn't recognizied as Timestamp, therefore I changed to Date in the [model](src/app/components/policy.model.ts) for Date type and I send the same type to be added, so this way it is possible to make it compatible to read and write operations.